bornpsyche/PsychedBot/README.md

 # PsychedBot
-I created this twitter bot that automatically controls a twitter account via the Twitter API along with the help of twitter4j.
+I created this twitter bot using Java that automatically controls a twitter account via the Twitter API along with the help of Twitter4j.